-The intervention proposes a parallel journey into the old masters’ studio, by engaging visitors in a performative conversation with artifacts and materials.
-The audience is offered the chance to hold the objects, while listening to their (speculative) history via an audio piece, developing an personal choreography with them.
+‘Contact’ proposes a parallel journey into the old masters’ studio, by engaging visitors in a performative conversation with artifacts and tools.
+The audience is invited to hold the objects while listening to speculative historical accounts and develop a personal choreography with them.
 By being offered to touch and smell, the public may create a deeper connection with the Past, imagining stories lived by the artifacts.
 The experience evokes a sensory time-lapse between then and now.

 If the evolution of mankind is analogous to the evolution of the tools, isn’t the human hand its glorious protagonist?
 ‘Contact’ celebrates craftsmanship, both in the past and in the present, juxtaposing raw materials, handcrafted objects, and computer-aided-sculpture works without a particular hierarchy.
-This tactile collection opens a debate on the status of the objects, their historical and aesthetic values within the museum settings.
+This tactile collection opens a debate on the status of the art object, their historical and aesthetic values within the museum setting.
 Are these artifacts original?
 How old are they?
-What’s the value of an art object?
+What is the value of an art object?

-Inspired by the sublime encounter with the ritualistic images of the Old Masters’ room and reconnected with the act of making them, visitors may become aware of their own skills, vitality and potential.
-The often taken for granted power to articulate movement and gesture, to transform and give meaning to the environment that they live in.
+Inspired by the sublime encounter with ritualistic images of the Old Masters’ room and reconnected with the act of making them, visitors may become aware of their own skills, vitality and potential.
+The often taken for granted power to articulate movement and gesture, to transform and to give meaning to the environment where we live.